Healthdirect Free Australian health advice you can count on.

 Read more on Australasian College of Dermatologists website

-Molluscum contagiosum in children | Raising Children Network
+Molluscum contagiosum in children & teens | Raising Children Network

 Molluscum contagiosum is a common childhood skin infection.
 It causes small red or flesh-coloured spots.
-It isn’t serious but can be hard to get rid of.
+It isn’t serious but it can be hard to get rid of.

 Read more on raisingchildren.net.au website

-Lumps in the scrotum - Symptoms & Treatment | Healthy Male
+Lumps in the scrotum: Symptoms & Treatment | Healthy Male

-Testicular or scrotal lumps can be a sign of problems with your testicles.
-This may be caused by injury but can also be indicative of an underlying medical problem.
+Testicular or scrotal lumps or masses can be a sign of problems with your testicles.
+Learn more about causes, symptoms and treatments.

 Read more on Healthy Male website